traas-stack/auto-unit-test-case-generator/README.md

 In Auto-Unit-Test-Case-Generator, the optimal call sequence algorithm is used through the initialization, insertion, modification and deletion of test case statements, so that the structure of test case is more readable and logical.

-# Software-as-a-Service (SaaS)
-Auto-Unit-Test-Case-Generator is also providing Software-as-a-Service (SaaS).
-It supports the full lifecycle/evolution of unit test cases, including test case generation, execution,iteration and regression analysis .
-All stages are triggered automatically by simply providing [Github](https://github.com/) or [Gitee](https://gitee.com/) link.

 # Building Auto-Unit-Test-Case-Generator
 To install Auto-Unit-Test-Case-Generator by using Maven, run:
 ```shell